 - other professionals

-The School Act provides direction about school attendance and the Attendance Board.
+The Education Act provides direction about school attendance and the Attendance Board.

 - children and youth between the ages of 6 and 16 to attend school